Farsund Municipality: Economy

 The largest industries are Alcoa Lista, an aluminium plant that employs 270; A maker of auto parts, Aludyne Norway has c.
 250 employees.

 Farsund Aluminium Casting AS, which makes auto parts out of aluminium.
 Historically, shipping and fisheries have also been important.
 Farsund is the largest agricultural district in the county of Vest-Agder, having 26 km2 productive land, 88 km2 of forest, and 11 km2 freshwater areas.
 Farsund was already organized as a trading centre in 1795, and in 1995 celebrated its 200-year jubilee.

 Trade and shipping laid the foundation for prosperity, and "the city of the strait" was a period one of the world's largest shipping towns in relation to the size of population.

 Geography

-The municipality sits in southwestern Norway along the North Sea.
-The Fedafjorden and Listafjorden lie along the northwestern side of the municipality and the Lyngdalsfjorden lies in the eastern part of Farsund.
+Farsund is a coastal municipality in the far southwestern part of Norway, bordering Kvinesdal Municipality in the north and Lyngdal Municipality in the north and east.
+It sits along the North Sea and the Fedafjorden and Listafjorden lie along the northwestern side of the municipality and the Lyngdalsfjorden lies in the eastern part of the municipality.
+The municipality includes two large peninsulas jutting out into the ocean: Lista and Spindslandet.
+The highest point in the municipality is the 487.23 m tall mountain Kalåskniben, located on the border with Lyngdal Municipality.
 The coastal municipality has two lighthouses: Lista Lighthouse in the west and Søndre Katland Lighthouse in the south.

 Climate

 Farsund has a temperate oceanic climate (Cfb).
 The driest season is April - July, and the wettest season is October - January.
-In January 1987, Lista recorded a low of -17.5 °C, and July 2018 recorded a high of 28.3 °C. The Lista lighthouse weather station has been recording since 1867.
+In January 1942, Lista recorded a low of -22.3 °C, and July 2001 recorded a high of 29.3 °C. The Lista lighthouse weather station has been recording since 1867.